-The latest 5 day Cancun weather forecast, live satellite view of the Yucatan Peninsula and surrounding Caribbean, monthly average high and low temperatures, rainfall and ocean temperature plus details on the best weather seasons.
+The latest 5 day Cancun weather forecast, monthly average high and low temperatures, rainfall and ocean temperature plus details on the best weather seasons.
 Also, see live Cancun weather from one of our live Cancun webcams.

 Weather can vary greatly from one location to another, separated by only a few miles, especially as you go inland.